Dans-labs/dariah/docs/Workflow.md

 Upon asking for review, the assessment and the contribution will be made immutable, temporarily.

 The two reviewers have distinct roles:
-* reviewer 1 takes decisions.
+* **reviewer (expert)** inspects the assessment closely and proposes a decision;
-* reviewer 2 is advisory.
+* **reviewer (final say)** take the decision.

-Reviewer 1 and 2 can enter comments in a comment stream, which are detail records of the assessment.
+Both reviewers can enter comments in a comment stream, which are detail records of the assessment.

-At a certain point, Reviewer 1 can take a three fold decision:
+At a certain point, the reviewer with the final say can take a three fold decision:

 * **approve**
 * **reject**